The Duerden Website

 Eventually moving to the Avionic Joint Team, which was developing the software for the Eurofighter Avionics System.
 The job involved travelling to Munich as well as the other partner companies in Spain, Italy and Germany.

-I was offered a position, which was too good to turn down, within the Programmes and Planning Department at Eurofighter GmbH, the management agency for the European fighter aircraft, “Typhoon”.
+I was offered a position, which was too good to turn down, within the Programmes and Planning Department at Eurofighter GmbH, the management agency for the European Fighter Aircraft, “Typhoon”.

 So I left British Aerospace and Pat and I moved to Munich, Germany.

-I'm now a member of the Lancashire Family History and Heraldry Society and also a member of the Guild of One-Name Studies.
+I became a member of the Lancashire Family History and Heraldry Society and also a member of the Guild of One-Name Studies.

-12th June 2003: The day I achieved my original ambition which was to get my handicap down to single figures.
+12th June 2003: The day I achieved my original ambition which was to get my handicap down to single figures

-12th July 2003: Won my first "Major". - The Presidents Prize.
+12th July 2003: Won my first "Major". - The Presidents Prize

 7th August 2003: Handicap down to 7.